Self-care tips for nonprofit leaders during a pandemic

 #4: Create new workplace norms for meetings.

 Since this crisis has unfolded, I have had to ask myself, what expectation of normal am I giving up today?
 One of those expectations is that children, dogs, and cats should not be seen or heard on Zoom calls.
 I think we need to be more gentle with ourselves given that many people are juggling home-schooling with their work.
 We have to replace this norm of pushing family away from the camera to this norm of welcoming them.
 Here’s a fun process to establish meeting norms during a pandemic that can be done online.
 In addition, given that we are all sitting in front of a screen for more and more hours, we need to make desk stretches and energizers norms for meetings as well.
-Here’s a simple set of desk stretches that you can do alone or as a group.
+Here’s a simple set of desk stretches that you can do alone or as a group for self-care.
 Also, don’t forget to avoid eye strain by doing eye yoga exercises.

 #5: Incorporate quiet time during your day.

 In times of uncertainty, we often get overwhelmed and don’t know what to focus on.
 As our routines change and we have to shift our behaviors or even the day-to-day tasks that we do, we also spend a lot of time switching between tasks, but not tackling any of them in a disciplined or intentional way.
 The result is that we feel that we are not accomplishing as much as we should be, which adds to our feelings of anxiety and further contributes to our perception of a lack of control.
 This resource provides lots of individual and organizational level tips for reducing anxiety.
 I had to reclaim my morning routine of doing quiet activities that include stuff journaling, reading, or writing.
 I have also used that time to set my intention for the day.
 I use a Chrome and Firefox extension called Momentum that helps me maintain focus when I’m online (I’m not always successful or productive, but I’m getting better at it).
-It is also helpful to set a regular routine if working from home is difficult for you.
+It is also helpful to set a regular self-care routine if working from home is difficult for you.

 #6: Focus on positive thoughts.